slick/slick/README.md

 - H2
 - HSQLDB/HyperSQL
 - Microsoft Access
-- Microsoft SQL Server
 - MySQL
 - PostgreSQL
 - SQLite

-Support for DB2 and Oracle is scheduled to be available for production use by [Typesafe subscribers](http://www.typesafe.com/products/typesafe-subscription) (free for evaluation and development) along with release 1.0 of Slick.
+Support for Oracle, IBM DB2 and Microsoft SQL Server is available for production use by
+[Typesafe subscribers](http://www.typesafe.com/products/typesafe-subscription)
+(free for evaluation and development) in the Slick Extensions package.
+See the Slick [manual](http://slick.typesafe.com/docs/) for details.

 Accessing other database systems is possible, with a reduced feature set.